audryna2801/yelpRatingPredictor/README.md

 Then, "main_modelling" (after optimizing and feature selection) will save the best model as a PKL file, which is the model that we will use to predict the user's review input.
 It also saves the optimal vectorizer and selector in PKL files.

 ### main.py
-This file combines selector, vectorizer and model PKL files from the 'optimal_args' directory to complete our program's user interface.
+This file combines selector, vectorizer, and model PKL files from the 'optimal_args' directory to complete our program's user interface.
 The user will be prompted by the UI to input their review.
-Before further tokenizing, the user input will be autocorrected (since reviews on Yelp contain little to none spelling mistakes due to autocorrection features on smartphones).
+Before further tokenizing, the user input will be autocorrected (since reviews on Yelp contain little to no spelling mistakes due to autocorrection features on smartphones).

 Using the files from 'optimal_args', the text input will be turned into an array that matches our model's feature selected predictors.
 Then, it will call on our saved model to predict the appropriate star rating based on that array, before printing it to the user.